-where $\Vector{r}$, $\Vector{v}$, and $\Vector{a}$ denote the translation, linear velocity, and linear acceleration.
-The vectors $\Vector{\omega}$ and $\Vector{\alpha}$ are the angular velocity and the angular acceleration.
+where $\Vector{r}$, $\Vector{v}$, and $\Vector{a}$ denote translation, linear velocity, and linear acceleration, respectively.
+The vectors $\Vector{\omega}$ and $\Vector{\alpha}$ are the angular velocity and the angular acceleration, respectively.
 Finally, $\gamma$ is the scale factor for the camera translation (for a monocular camera system).
 The motion model for the system is

 The measurement model equations for the (scaled) camera translation and rotation are, respectively,